mserajnik/vmangos-deploy/README.md

 This pulls the Docker images first and afterwards automatically creates and starts the containers.
-Note that during the first startup it might take a little longer until the server becomes available due to the database creation.
+Note that during the first startup it might take a little longer until the server becomes available due to the initial database creation. __Make sure to not (accidentally) stop VMaNGOS before the database__ __creation process has finished;__ otherwise, you will likely end up with a broken database and will have to delete and re-create it.

 ### Observing the VMaNGOS output